BZoennchen/supercollider-book/_sources/chapters/composing/music-theory/4-chords.md

 Of course, we can also break up a chord into single notes playing what is called an *arpeggio*.
 Though, since instances of any given note within the same *pitch class* may be interpreted as the same note within a chord, it is more precise for the purposes of analysis to speak of distinct *pitch classes*.
-Remeber, the pitch class of C is formed by the C of each octave.
+Remember, the pitch class of C is formed by the C of each octave.
 Furthermore, since three notes are needed to define any common chord, three is often taken as the minimum number of notes that form a definite chord.

 Let us listen to all [triads](sec-triads) of the [diatonic](sec-diatonic-scale) and [minor scale](sec-minor-scale).